Charles II (1660 - 85) Read about Charles II

 WAu-8088:

-Period Hammered Gold Crown.
-First
+Restoration Period Hammered Gold Crown.

-period.
-Obverse 3, reverse 3 dies.
-Spink 3303, North 2757, Schneider 389, Bull
+dies.
+Spink 3303, North 2757, Schneider

-114 (plate coin).
-Pierced and plugged
+389, Bull 114 (plate coin).
+Pierced and

-the reverse – die rotation 10h).
+R of the reverse – die rotation 10h).
 I

 bought this as a nEF, unplugged coin because even though I’d looked closely, I

 did not spot the plug.
-In honesty, I
+In honesty, I still

-still can’t place it with any high degree of certainty as it’s a top rate
+can’t place it with any high degree of certainty as it’s a top rate job.
+If the paperwork (which came to me after I’d

-is that good.
-This extremely late
+good.
+This extremely late hammered

-reassure the public of the Restoration of the monarchy and the demise of the
+the public of the Restoration of the monarchy and the demise of the

 Commonwealth.
 The quality of coinage in